Table of Contents

 Memory (Corsair Vengeance LPX 32 GB (2 x 16 GB) DDR4-3200 CL16) #

 I was originally planning on maxing out the motherboard with 64GB of RAM, but it turned out to be more expensive than I was expecting.
-I was then going to buy a single 32GB or RAM, but got talked out of it by my friends.
-For the time being 32GB will be more than enough until price comes down.
+For the time being, 32GB will be more than enough until the price comes down.

 Storage (Samsung 970 EVO Plus 1 TB M.2-2280 NVME Solid State Drive) #

 Fast, fast, fast.
 That’s what I wanted for the drive that will have my OS and applications on it.
 This was on sale when I bought it, although I would have liked to get the 2TB model.
 I am not willing to spend more than $300 for it, and I don’t really need the extra storage space.
 Although this machine is for photo editing and my library is already beyond 3TB of photos, I have a Synology NAS with 16TB on it that I plan to mount.
 My Lightroom and Capture One catalogs will comfortably fit on 1TB for now, and if they get to the point that they don’t, I can pick up another SSD later.

 Video Card (EVGA GeForce RTX 3060 Ti) #

 Not the most powerful card now that they have 4090 and newer, but after the great Video Card shortage it is plenty for what I use it for.
 My limiting factor is probably more of my CPU than the 3060.

 Power Supply (Corsair SF 600 W 80+ Platinum Certified Fully Modular SFX) #